 Moments after meeting Presidential Candidate and Congresswoman from Hawaii, Tulsi Gabbard, it’s apparent she is very different than many of the politicians in Washington DC.
 But did her transparency and honesty turn her party against her?

 Gabbard is guided by a clear set of ethics and doesn’t seem to be influenced by the political craziness of the day.
 She takes many positions that don’t align with Republicans or Democrats but are simply what she believes are morally right.

-Even though Congresswoman Gabbard and I disagree on much, I highly respect critical thinkers who are honest, open, and objective and not swayed by partisanship.
+Congresswoman Gabbard and I disagree on much, but I highly respect critical thinkers who are honest, open, and objective and not swayed by partisanship.
 She fits that mold and if more candidates embraced her style, we’d see political division end in this country.

 VIDEO: Tulsi Gabbard Interview in WHO Radio Studio